AOhlschwager/Group-8/README.md

 Files :
 There are 3 files in the source directory.

-MySQL : This folder contains the SQL queries used to create the cities table for the weather option.
+1.MySQL : This folder contains the SQL queries used to create the cities table for the weather option.

-SmartMirror : This folder contains the android app for the mirror

-PhoneApp : This folder contains the android app for the phone controls.
+2.SmartMirror : This folder contains the android app for the mirror 3.PhoneApp : This folder contains the android app for the phone controls.